colmhiggs11/ProandS_Project/README.md

 [Matplotlib](https://matplotlib.org/)

 ---
-### What code does
+### What the code does
 The two main file that will provide the outputs for the analysis are *[iris_funcs.py]()* and *[2. analysis.py](https://github.com/colmhiggs11/ProandS_Project/blob/master/1.%20analysis.py)*.

 **iris_funcs.py** -  is made up of functions and script that imports the codes and creates the environment for the analysis to take place.
 Pandas is used to create the dataframe and import the dataset as Iris.csv.
 Once the headings are assigned to the rows and variable Data assigned the dataset contents, the five functions are created.

 **2. analysis.py.** - calls the functions from iris_funcs.py and executes script.
-(*Explanantions below.*)
+(*Explantions below*)

 ---
 #### iris_func.py

 ---
 **IrSums():** - This function opens and writes to a text file called summary.txt with a summary of the following for each of the three species types.
-Mean, Standard deviation, minimum value, 25% percentile,50% percentile, 75% percentile & maximum values.
+Mean, Standard deviation, minimum value, 25% percentile, 50% percentile, 75% percentile & maximum values.
 There is also a statement that will output whether there is any data missing from the dataset.
 ######################### put in links   #########################

- **IrHist(Mestyp1):** - This function creates the histograms for each of the four independant variables with data on each histogram shown by species type (assigned as heading[4]).
-To do this [seaborns FacetGrid](https://seaborn.pydata.org/generated/seaborn.FacetGrid.html) object is initalised and the dataset is mapped onto the single plot.
-A distribution plot was used with the kde(kernel density estimate) turned off as this calculates the probable density and skews the y-axis values.
+ **IrHist(Mestyp1):** - This function creates the histograms for each of the four independent variables with data on each histogram shown by species type (assigned as heading[4]).
+To do this [seaborns FacetGrid](https://seaborn.pydata.org/generated/seaborn.FacetGrid.html) object is initailised and the dataset is mapped onto the single plot.
+A distribution plot was used with the kde (kernel density estimate) turned off as this calculates the probable density and skews the y-axis values.
 The rest of the function is just formatting and saving the plots as .png files to the repository.
 The number of bins used was 25.
 As there are 50 measurements per species this allows the data to be easily visualised from the histograms.
-The arguement required will be the measurement type otherwise known as one of the four independent variables.
+The argument required will be the measurement type otherwise known as one of the four independent variables.

 **Sctrplt():** - The scatterplot was created using [seaborns pairplot](https://seaborn.pydata.org/generated/seaborn.pairplot.html).
 This plots pairwise variables in the dataset again by species type in a grid of plots.
 This was then saved to the repository as a .png file.

 **Vioplots(Mestyp2):** - This function creates four violinplots as subplots using [seaborns violinplot](https://seaborn.pydata.org/generated/seaborn.violinplot.html).
 Using plt.subplot from [Matplotlib](https://matplotlib.org/3.2.1/api/_as_gen/matplotlib.pyplot.subplot.html) each plot can be assigned a position in the four figure plot.
-The arguement required will be the measurement type otherwise known as one of the four independent variables.
+The argument required will be the measurement type otherwise known as one of the four independent variables.

 **Ir_Corrls():** - This function creates a heatmap correlation table.
-[Seaborns heatmap](https://seaborn.pydata.org/generated/seaborn.heatmap.html) function creates the color encoded matrix once the correct data file is added.
+[Seaborns heatmap](https://seaborn.pydata.org/generated/seaborn.heatmap.html) function creates the colour encoded matrix once the correct data file is added.
 This particular heatmap shows correlation for overall file not by species type.
 The rest of the script is formatting.
 There was an issue with the heatmap function in Python 3.7.4 that cut out half of the top and bottom sections of the heatmap.
 To get around this below was used to [extend the y-axis](https://github.com/matplotlib/matplotlib/issues/14751)

     ax.set_ylim(len(Iriscorrel)+0.5, -0.5)>